Paul Ndiho on Child Soldiers in Africa

 Child soldiers in Africa ” Media trailer”

 The plight of child soldiers, especially in Africa, has captured world attention through news reports and personal accounts.
 Last year, Ishmael Beah’s book, A Long Way Gone, about his experiences in Sierra Leone, was a bestseller.
-Now my documentary “Child Soldiers in Africa” explores the psychological and social face of the problem, by telling the true stories of some young victims kidnapped into a rebel force.
+Now my documentary “Child Soldiers in Africa” explores the psychological and social face of the problem, by telling the true stories of some young victims kidnapped by a rebel force.

-In the Documentary, I try to assesses the extent of the military recruitment of African children and their use as soldiers in armed conflict.
+In the Documentary, I try to assess the extent of the military recruitment of African children and their use as soldiers in armed conflict.
 In particular, the documentary provides details of national legislation governing recruitment into the armed forces, national recruitment practice (which, sadly, does not always conform to the prevailing legislation), and, where armed conflict is ongoing, the extent of child participation in hostilities, whether as part of government armed forces, government-sponsored armed groups or militia, or non-governmental armed groups or militia.
 It also includes basic demographic data and information on the estimated size of governmental armed forces and non-governmental armed groups.

 An attempt has been made to include relevant and accurate information on the situation in each African country.